Diabetes and Heart Disease

 Lose weight–and keep it off.

-Diabetes, being overweight and heart disease often go together.
 Losing weight helps a lot of health problems.
 For example, if you have been told that your blood pressure is too high, losing weight can bring it down.
 If your blood sugar level has been hard to control, losing weight can help.

 Weight loss is important if you have a lot of extra weight around your waist and abdominal area.
 People who tend to carry extra weight around their waist are more at risk for heart disease than people who have extra weight in the hips or thighs.
+Even losing just 10 pounds can help your blood pressure, sugars, and the risk for heart problems.
+If you need help losing weight, ask your healthcare provider for advice.
+They can help figure out a safe and healthy plan for you.

 Lower your cholesterol level.